-The Elite Development Team was created in 2007 by Lehigh Valley Cycling Club, Inc. as a means of providing talented junior cyclists with all the tools necessary to excel to the top of their chosen discipline of cycling as individuals and team players.
+The Elite Development Team was created in 2007 by Lehigh Valley Cycling Club as a means of providing talented junior cyclists with all the tools necessary to rise to the top of their chosen discipline of cycling as individuals and team players.

-Supported by our sponsors and LVCC, Inc., the Elite Development Team includes a roster of up to ten riders age 16-18 that have been identified by athletic potential [based on physical test results, mental strength, and competitive results from 2015] as the next potential crop of professional, Olympic, or otherwise world-class cyclists.
-These cyclists are given the opportunity to race against some of the best junior talent across the globe while receiving support from a variety of individuals who play a key role in their development.
+Supported by our sponsors and LVCC, the Elite Development Team annually accepts up to ten riders racing age 16-18 that have been identified by athletic potential [based on physical test results, mental strength, and competitive results from the previous year] as the next potential crop of professional, Olympic, or otherwise world-class cyclists.
+These cyclists are given the opportunity to race against some of the best junior talent from around the world while receiving support from a variety of individuals who play a key role in their development.

 Elite Development Team Qualifications

 - Physical Capacity: the rider is able to undertake rigorous training 5-6 days a week to prepare for the racing schedule.

 - Mental Capacity: the rider (not the parents!) is willing to communicate with the coaches, provide feedback on training and race results and respond positively to direction from the coaching staff

 - Local Community Service

 - Race Participation - a team schedule is agreed upon by the coaches and the Elite team at the beginning of the season.

 - Professional Coaching - all Elite team members must engage the services of a professional coach for training.